-As markets retreated in October and risk assets sold off, BlackRock Throgmorton Trust (THRG) gave up a little of its outperformance of its benchmark.
-However, it remains well-ahead of both the benchmark and the peer group average since Dan Whitestone (Dan or the manager) assumed responsibility for the fund in February 2018.
-THRG's recent performance and the underlying drivers are explored on page 6.
+As markets retreated in October and assets perceived as risky fell in value, BlackRock Throgmorton Trust (THRG) gave up a little of its outperformance of its benchmark index.
+However, it remains well-ahead of both the benchmark and competing funds since Dan Whitestone (Dan or the manager) assumed responsibility for the fund in February 2018.
+THRG's recent performance and the underlying drivers of it are explored on page 6.